druid-io/druid-io.github.io/druid-powered.md

 Nielsen Marketing Cloud uses Druid as it's core real-time analytics tool to help its clients monitor, test and improve its audience targeting capabilities.
 With Druid, Nielsen provides its clients with in-depth consumer insights leveraging world-class Nielsen audience data.

+## Ona

+Ona <https://ona.io> is a software engineering and design firm based in Nairobi, Kenya and Washington, DC.
+Our mission is to improve the effectiveness of humanitarian and development aid by empowering organizations worldwide with collective and actionable intelligence.
+We use Druid to power dashboards and disseminate global health and service delivery data pulled from diverse sources.

 ## OneAPM

 OneAPM <http://oneapm.com> is an IT service compmay focusing on Application Performance Management (APM).
 In OneAPM, Druid is used to power clients' interactive queries on performance data collected from their applications in realtime.